Open Internet Information

 For questions that are not answered on this page, Sprint customers may chat with us at any time, or reach out via any of the methods listed on our customer service contact page located at: sprint.com/contactus.
 For information on resolving disputes with Sprint, please review our terms and conditions under the heading "Dispute Resolution" located here: sprint.com/legal.

-Sprint offers mobile Broadband Internet Access Services for phones, tablets, netbooks, USB modems, mobile hotspots and other wireless devices over our 2G, 3G, 4G, and 5G on the native T-Mobile network where there is overlapping T-Mobile 4G LTE coverage.
+Sprint offers mobile Broadband Internet Access Services for phones, tablets, netbooks, USB modems, mobile hotspots and other wireless devices over our 2G, 3G, and 4G, networks, and 5G on the T-Mobile network.
 Your plan includes access to the technologies, features, and services Sprint offers that were available and that you purchased when you first activated your current rate plan.
 You may have temporary access to new services while they are being tested or made available for purchase.
 Your temporary access may end at any time, but we may begin offering access for purchase.

 Where can I find pricing and other terms and conditions for Sprint broadband Internet access?